-Year Seven students from Pleckgate donned their hi-vis jackets and gloves and were picking, pruning and sweeping.
+Year Seven pupils from Pleckgate donned their hi-vis jackets and gloves and were picking, pruning and sweeping.
 The 51 youngsters, who all volunteered, were collecting litter, cutting back bushes and clearing roads around Pleckgate, especially the Royal Oak pub area, to help boost the surroundings.

 Tracey True, the Community Officer for Sustainable Neighbourhood Services, asked the school to be involved to help with the community clean-up.